nicolaslazzos/django-test/README.md

 # django-test
-I'm building a Backend REST API just for fun while learning Django and the Django REST API framework.
+I'm building a Backend REST API just for fun while learning Django and the Django REST framework.